jonnyz32/UofTFriends/README.md

 With both types of users, admin or regular, we provide the option to logout of your account via a button in the top right corner.

+### Overview of routes

+/fetchUsers (Get)

+Doesn't expect any data and returns a list of all users in the database

+/Messages (Post)

+Expects data as
+ {
+  "groupId": groupId
+ }

+ Ex:

+ {
+  "groupId": "5fc69ba84c82db94b79c764c"
+ }

+ groupId is representing the mongodb \_id corresponding to a group in the groups collection.

+ The response object is an array of message objects for the corresponding group.

+ /checkGroupAdded (Post)

+Expects data as
+{
+			"otherUserId": otherUserId,
+			"currentUserId": currentUserId
+}

+Ex:

+{
+			"otherUserId": "5fced87818f58b18449d15d9",
+			"currentUserId": "5fce8fff18f58b18449d15d8"
+}

+otherUserId is the _id of another user in the students collection of mongodb currentUserId is the _id of the current user in the students collection of mongodb

+If there exists a group in groups collection that has it's members property equal to an array containg only the user id's of the two students, then the response value is

+{ "contains": true }

+Otherwise, it returns
+{ "contains": false }

+/addChat (Post)

+Expects data as

+{
+			"otherUserId": otherUserId,
+			"otherUserName": otherUserName,
+			"currentUserId": currentUserId,
+			"currentUserName": currentUserName
+		}

+Ex:
+{
+			"otherUserId": "5fced87818f58b18449d15d9",
+			"otherUserName": "Shadman Aziz",
+			"currentUserId": "5fce8fff18f58b18449d15d8",
+			"currentUserName": "User"
+		}

+where otherUserId and otherUserName are the user id and name of the other user, and currentUserId and currentUserName are the user id and name of the current user

+A group will be saved to the database in the groups collection with the following data

+{
+			name: otherUserName + "," + currentUserName,
+			members: [{ "studentId": currentUserId }, { "studentId": otherUserId }],
+			messages: []
+}

+The response object is this new group if the request was successful.

+/fetchGroups (Post)

+Expects data as
+{
+			"id": id
+}

+Ex:
+{
+			"id": "5fce8fff18f58b18449d15d8"
+}

+where id is the \_id of the current user.
+(Again user id's are the default mongodb id's for the student objects in the student collection)

+Response object is an array of arrays containing group id's with the corresponding group name.

+/RemoveCourse (Delete)

+Expects data as
+{ userId: userId
+courseId: courseId }

+Ex:
+{ userId: "5fce8fff18f58b18449d15d8"
+courseId: "5fc69ba84c82db94b79c764c" }

+userId is the id of the current user as defined above. courseId is the mongodb id of the course which can be found in the groups collection.

+Returns the student object from the students collection with id given by userId.
+The groups array for the given student, will have had the courseId removed.

+/addGroup (Post)

+Expects data as

+{
+			"groupId": groupId,
+			"userId": userId
+}

+Ex:
+{
+  "groupId": "5fc69ba84c82db94b79c764c",
+  "userId": "5fce8fff18f58b18449d15d8"
+}

+where groupId and userId are the same as defined above.
+The response object is the corresponding student object with it's groups array, having had groupId added to it.

+/PostRegistration (Post)

+Excpects data as
+{ "userId": userId,
+"course": course }

+Ex:
+{ "userId": "5fce8fff18f58b18449d15d8",
+"course": "CSC309" }

+userId is as defined above. course is a string containing the name of a U of T course.
+If the groups collection has a group with name field given as course, then the response object will be the the student object corresponding to the given userId with it's groups array having added the groupId corresponding to the course string.
+If the given group cannot be found, an alert will be raised "Cannot find groupId"